yusuphjoluwasen/SocialFeed/README.md

 ## How it works

 1. App launches with a splash screen.
-2. Auth token is fetched from `/login` and stored securely.
+2. Auth token is fetched from the login endpoint and stored securely.
-3. `/users` and `/posts` are fetched in parallel.
+3. user and post data are fetched in parallel to reduce load time.
-4. Posts are matched to users and displayed.
+4. Posts are matched with their corresponding users and displayed in a feed.
-5. Navigation to post detail and user profile is handled via `NavigationPath`.
+5. Supports navigation to post details and user profiles.